 Publish Google Alerts News Items As A Blog Post

-To display news items from Google Alerts as a blog post, do the following:
+To repost news items from Google Alerts as a blog post, do the following:

 (Post to WordPress by email)